Youxun-Zh/strix/README.md

 # strix
-Central config project.
+A micro framwork.

-Use Raft protocol, its own framework, LevelDB and other related tools to achieve.
+Use uvloop and other related tools to achieve.

 INSTALL